-- Number of network adapters-The number of network adapters for each network device. - Node (MAC) address-The computer's unique six-byte hexadecimal MAC address. - TCP/IP address-The four-byte address assigned to the computer for communicating on TCP/IP networks. - Subnet mask-The four-octet number (such as 255.255.255.0) that is paired with an IP address.
-This number tells an IP router which octets in the IP address are the network ID and which octets are the node ID. - Default gateway-The IP address of the router that is configured as a default gateway for packets leaving the network. - DNS servers-The IP address for each Domain Name Service (DNS) server on your network.
-You may have more than one.
+- Number of network adapters-The number of network adapters on the selected computer. - Manufacturer-The manufacturer of the network adapter. - Node (MAC) address-The computer's unique six-byte hexadecimal MAC address. - Status-Connection status. - TCP/IP address-The four-byte address assigned to the computer for communicating on TCP/IP networks. - Subnet mask-The four-octet number (such as 255.255.255.0) that is paired with an IP address.
+This number tells an IP router which octets in the IP address are the network ID and which octets are the node ID. - Default gateway-The IP address of the router that is configured as a default gateway for packets leaving the network. - DHCP server-The IP address of the Dynamic Host Configuration Protocol server. - DHCP lease obtained-The date and time the DHCP lease was obtained. - DHCP lease expires-The date and time the DHCP lease expires. - DNS servers-The IP address for each Domain Name Service (DNS) server on your network.
+You may have more than one. - Primary WINS server-The IP address of the primary Windows Internet Naming Service. - Secondary WINS server-The IP address of the secondary Windows Internet Naming Service.